Dedicated to Protection and Service

 - $0.50 for CD/DVD mailer

 * Shipping costs will be determined by weight using current USPS pricing

 Wisconsin Statute § 175.47 requires that, in the event of the death of an individual as the result of an action or inaction by a law enforcement officer, the ensuing investigation must be conducted by an investigative team from an independent agency.

 When the Milwaukee Area Investigative Team (MAIT) is called, one of the below listed agencies will serve as the independent lead agency.

 Wauwatosa Police Department

 Waukesha Police Department

-The lead investigative agency for MAIT, will provides a complete report to the prosecutor for review.
-If the prosecutor determines there is no basis for prosecution of the law enforcement officer, The documents will be posted as required by § 175.47(5)(b) to the below link.
+The lead investigative agency for MAIT will provide a complete report to the prosecutor for review.
+If the prosecutor determines there is no basis for prosecution of the law enforcement officer, the documents will be posted as required by § 175.47(5)(b) to the MAIT Reports link.